Skip to content

 The visual trading_prompt -> trading_clone route is not persisted in edges.
 It round-trips through layout.strategyClone.connectedPromptNodeIds, so the canvas can keep the line visible without changing the executable graph.

-Preview compiles the graph into enabled assets, data read plans, estimated prompt tokens, warnings, and the trading prompt payload without creating a decision run.
-It also returns an effectiveContext preview packet with branch candidate assets and structured SQLite memory reads.
+Save, dry-run, backtest, and runtime paths compile the graph into enabled assets, data read plans, estimated prompt tokens, warnings, and the trading prompt payload.
 Execution expands those candidates into one prompt run per due asset.

 During development these endpoints accept x-user-id as the backend-owned user id.
 Production auth should map external providers into users.id before route handlers run.